TomasBoboi/dragon-curve/README.md

-# dragonC
+# dragon-curve
-Dragon Curve Fractal generator, written in C.
+Dragon Curve Fractal generator, written in C, for use in the Linux command-line.

-Supports up to 18 iterations.

-Output is written to a .txt file.
+Technically supports up to 30 iterations, but anything after 20 iterations starts taking quite a lot of time.